Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

 \subsection{The parallel electric field with a small mountain}

 Figure~\ref{fig:free-path} shows that under typical pulsar conditions, the photon means free path (\(\sim 10^3\:\mr{cm}\)) vastly exceeds that of positrons (\(1\text{--}10\:\mr{cm}\)) at the resonant point ($\epsilon_s = 2\gamma \hbar \epsilon_B$).
 This disparity allows us to approximate the parallel electric field acting on a newly released positron (before its first ICS collision) as constant: \(E_\parallel(0) = 2\Omega Bh/c\).
+Although the ICS process is more efficient in producing high energy photons and terminating the gap, the death line is model dependent.
+In the framework of the vacuum gap model, there are still pulsars below the death line based on ICS process \citep{Zhang+2000}.
+Thus we try to explore whether the stellar surface mountains may play an important role in reviving those stars and explain other peculiar observed facts.

-The height of polar cap mountains is likely constrained to \(\lesssim 1\:\mr{cm}\), as higher structures would emit gravitational radiation strong enough to drain the rotational energy of the pulsar, but more explicit upper limit for the height of mountains on the pulsars is unavailable so far due to insufficient detector sensitivities \citep{Gittins+2024, Sieniawska+2021}.
+The height of polar cap mountains is likely constrained to \(\lesssim 1\:\mr{cm}\), as higher mountains would emit gravitational radiation strong enough to drain the rotational energy of the pulsar, but more explicit upper limit for the height of mountains on the pulsars is unavailable so far due to insufficient detector sensitivities \citep{Gittins+2024, Sieniawska+2021}.
 Consequently, the mountains' influence on the electric field is localized near their vicinity, while the field distribution at larger distances asymptotically converges to Equation~\eqref{eq:zero}.

-The electric field blows up at the top of the mountain due to large curvature, significantly amplifying the kinetic energy gained by the nearby positrons.
-As a result, the mean free path of both positrons and photons is lowered, making it much easier to trigger the cascade process with a much lower threshold potential drop needed.
-For quantitative characterization of the aforementioned process, we initially extract the mountainous vicinity from the complete gap region.
+The electric field diverges at mountain peaks due to extreme curvature effects, dramatically enhancing positron acceleration in these regions.
+This field enhancement reduces both the positron and photon mean free paths, consequently lowering the threshold potential required to initiate pair cascade processes.
+To quantitatively analyze this phenomenon, we first isolate the mountain-dominated region from the complete gap geometry.
 Given the rotation period, surface magnetic field, and surface temperature, the gap height can be expressed as a function of the Lorentz factor gained by positrons right before their ICS collision with thermal photons:

 where Lorentz factor is determined by the equation below